PureBasic - Array

 Arrays can be sorted using SortArray() or SortStructuredArray(), and can also be randomized using RandomizeArray().

-Note: These arrays are dynamic because they can change size.
-In PureBasic, they exist however arrays said static, not resizable and used only in the structures.
+Note: These arrays are called dynamic because they can change size.
+However, there are also so-called static arrays, which can not be resized and are only used in structures.
 These arrays are written with square brackets.
 For example: ArrayStatic[2].
 See here.
 The functions of this Array library can not be used with this type of array.

 Command Index